Mass Under COVID Restrictions

 - Take a seat and remain there until the end of Mass; children must remain with their parents, and in the seat, at all times;

 - Do not sit beside anyone who is not a member of your household;

 - For those who wish to receive Holy Communion, remain in your seat and Holy Communion will be brought to you; Holy Communion is to be received in the hand;

 - When leaving the Church follow the instructions and leave according to the indicated “One-way” system;

 - Anyone with cold-like symptoms must not enter the Church;

 - Those with under lying health issues are advised to remain at home;

 - Holidaymakers returning from other countries should not attend mass for two weeks.

 In order to give as many parishioners as possible the opportunity to attend Mass, you are asked not to come more than once per week at present.
 Also - each of the neighbouring Parishes will be trying to serve their parishioners in a similar way.
 So please respect that by attending only our own church.

 Safety for all concerned - at Mass and in the whole community - is our overriding desire so please do not come if you have been asked by your doctor to shield or if you have any actual or suspected COVID-19 symptoms.
-For the present, there is no obligation to wear a mask but please feel free to wear one, if you wish.

 The latest version of the guidance video is shown below and we have created some FAQs that will hopefully cover items that you may be wondering about.
 They are shown below the video.